ericfreese/node-freetype2/README.md

 # Node FreeType

-A Node C++ addon that uses FreeType to parse font files.
+A Node native addon that uses FreeType to parse font files.

 FreeType is a freely available software library to render fonts. http://www.freetype.org/